kenny-kelley/fedora-config/macbook-pro-notes.md

 quirks debug: [Apple Touchpads USB] (50-system-apple.quirks) is full match
 ```

-Now that's that's confirmed, we can set some local override quirks.
+Now that that's confirmed, we can set some local override quirks.

 Make a directory at `/etc/libinput`:
 ```bash